-Chefs genuinely enjoy preparing food and satisfying customers’ appetites.
+Job Skills and ConditionsProfessional chefs have a love for food and are passionate about its preparation.
 You need to be artistic, creative, detail-oriented, flexible and organized.
-Good math skills, hand-eye coordination and a keen sense of smell and taste are important.
-Successful chefs have a good sense of teamwork and the ability to remain in control during hectic times.
+Good math skills, hand-eye coordination and a keen sense of smell and taste are imperative.
+Successful chefs have a good sense of teamwork and understand the importance of professionalism.

 Chefs and cooks are on their feet for long periods and often work evenings, weekends and holidays.
 They need to be able to function in close quarters during busy periods, lift heavy objects and work near hot ovens and grills.
-While the kitchen staff of hotels and restaurants can expect evening and weekend shifts, institutional cooks are more likely to have conventional work schedules.
-Seasonal work is often required for those working as a cook in a school or in a resort.
+While the kitchen staff of hotels, clubs and restaurants can expect evening and weekend shifts, institutional professionals such as those who work in schools, hospitals and corporate dining facilities are more likely to have conventional work schedules.

 - Cruise ships and railway lines

 - CafĂ©s and bistros

 - Public and private schools, from elementary to university level